Was wird durchsucht?

 Eastern Europe Collection of the BSB

-Specialised Information Service for Russian, East and Southeast European Studies at the BSB
+Specialised Information Service for East, Central and Southeast European Studies

 Your contact person for osmikon: Dr Gudrun Wirtz